aronbencsiknu/KV6002_RL-BEMS/README.md

-# Greenhouse Energy Management with Deep Q Learning
+# Greenhouse Temperature Management with Deep Q Learning

 This project was made as part of the KV6002 Team Project and Professionalism module at Northumbria University, Newcastle.